-I. INTRODUCTION 2

-II.
-4 4

-B. Establishing the School Search 7

-III.
-Sociological Studies and Statistical Findings of

-Frequency of "Stop and Frisk" Searches and School

-0

-0

-1

-1 5 2

-IV.
-4

-A. Based on the analogous suspicion standard, execution, and reasonableness test between a "stop and frisk" and a school search, school searches produce the same increase in delinquency rates in juveniles as do "stop and frisk"
+1. INTRODUCTION II.
+Background A. Establishing the "Stop and Frisk" Search B. Establishing the School Search III.
+SOCIOLOGICAL STUDIES AND STATISTICAL FINDINGS OF Frequency of "Stop and Frisk" Searches and School Searches A. Frequency: "Stop and Frisk" Searches of Juveniles B. Frequency: School Searches C. Causation: "Stop and Frisk" and Delinquency Rates IV. · A. Based on the analogous suspicion standard, execution, and reasonableness test between a "stop and frisk" and a school search, school searches produce the same increase in delinquency rates in juveniles as do "stop and frisk" searches 1.
+School searches are analogous to a "stop and frisk" because they are conducted based on reasonable suspicion, producing the same increase in delinquency rates among juveniles 2.
+School searches are analogous to a "stop and frisk" because they require that each further intrusion be executed based on additional reasonable suspicion, producing the same increase in delinquency rates among juveniles

-4

-05 5

-2. School searches are analogous to a "stop and frisk" because they require that each further intrusion be executed based on additional reasonable suspicion, producing the same increase in delinquency rates

-among juveniles 1 6